Kai-Ming/documentation/README.md

  npx cap open android
 ```

-The app should be opened in Android Studio where you can run the app on an emulator or on an Android device.
+The app should open in Android Studio where you can run the app on an emulator or on an Android device.

 ## **To run the app on IOS:**